espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 ========

 An ESP-IDF project can be seen as an amalgamation of a number of components.
-For example, for a webserver that shows the current humidity, there could be:
+For example, for a http request example that shows the current humidity, there could be:

-- The ESP32 base libraries (libc, rom bindings etc)
+- The SoC base libraries (libc, rom bindings etc)
 - The WiFi drivers
 - A TCP/IP stack
 - The FreeRTOS operating system
-- A webserver
-- A driver for the humidity sensor
 - Main code tying it all together

 ESP-IDF makes these components explicit and configurable.
-To do that, when a project is compiled, the build environment will look up all the components in the ESP-IDF directories, the project directories and (optionally) in additional custom component directories.
+To do that, when a project is compiled, the build environment will look up all the components in the SDK directories, the project directories and (optionally) in additional custom component directories.
 It then allows the user to configure the ESP-IDF project using a a text-based menu system to customize each component.
 After the components in the